alextanhongpin/evolutionary-architecture/workflow.md

 - often designed as long living transactions where the required steps may not be known at design time
 - for each transaction, there's a compensating action
 - saga is like an event handler, it receives event and publishes the command for the next step
+- saga allows for the implementation of long-running, distributed business transactions, executing a set of operations across multiple microservice, applying consistent all-or-nothing semantics [10]
+- communication pattern: for the sake of decoupling, communication between microservices should preferable happen asynchronously, for instance using distributed commit logs like Apache Kafka
+- the outbox pattern provides a solution for service authors to perform writes to their local database and send messages via Apache Kafka, without relying on unsafe "dual writes"

 # Design
 - Workflow usually involves lifecycles from start to end